 Article 4 - Fees

-4.1 All Full Members and Associate Members shall pay a membership fee as determined from time to time and passed at a meeting of the Board of Directors.
-This fee entitles Full Members and Associate Members to a maximum of one year membership in the Corporation.
+4.1 All Members shall pay a membership fee as determined from time to time and passed at a meeting of the Board of Directors.
+This fee entitles Members to a maximum of one year membership in the Corporation.

-4.2 Unless otherwise determined by the Board, the membership year of the Corporation will be April 1 to March 31 OR September 1 to August 31 or January 1 to December 31 based on when the membership was purchased, and whether it is a Junior membership or not.
+4.2 Unless otherwise determined by the Board, the membership year of the Corporation will be April 1 to March 31.

 4.3 Membership duration is accorded on an annual basis and all Members will re-apply for membership annually.